 Watch out!: Ensure account teams are clear on the expected outcomes and the plan that’ll help them get there.

-- Deliver value – Informed by the account plan, encourage account teams to review and outline what has been achieved to-date and how.
+- No. 5: Deliver value – Informed by the account plan, encourage account teams to review and outline what has been achieved to-date and how.